The Windmill Turns Both Ways

 No—right now, it didn't matter.
 It was enough to know that he'd had a part in something significant for the village... and his friends.
 It was worth it to see Sasuke and Kakashi-sensei open their eyes again, and Sakura's smile.

 Naruto went back the way he came, dodging civilians pushing wheelbarrows and carrying timber, repairing the damage from Orochimaru's attack.
 Everyone was working cheerfully, banded together and confident in the village's strength.
-They no longer had the anxious air of a leaderless people that might be attacked by a foreign power at any moment.
+They no longer had the anxious air of a leaderless people.

 As expected, Iruka was there when he got back.
 He looked up when Naruto came in, slurping the noodles that were hanging halfway out of his mouth.